-As for Google, the biggest threat to its digital ad dominance—the 2023 antitrust suit—is an “ambitious swing”from the Justice Department that nevertheless has a very real potential to succeed.
-Google, for its part, has said the suit “ignored the enormous competition in the online advertising industry” and “mischaracterizes how our advertising technology products work.”
-Regardless, the suit could cloud Alphabet’s forecasts and bring further uncertainty to a company that just finished its largest-ever round of layoffs and is facing new search competition from an AI-powered Bing.
+As for Google, the biggest threats to its digital ad dominance (other than an AI-fueled search revolution) are the 2023 antitrust suits.
+The US-based suit—an “ambitious swing” from the Justice Department—nevertheless has a very real potential to succeed.
+Google, for its part, has said the US suit “ignored the enormous competition in the online advertising industry” and that the EU charges “focus on a narrow aspect of our advertising business.”
+Regardless, the suits could cloud Alphabet’s forecasts and bring further uncertainty to a company that just this year conducting its largest-ever round of layoffs while facing new search competition from an AI-powered Bing.

 As much as people want a unified, omnichannel consumer experience, they’ve also made it clear that they want more control over who can—and who cannot—access their personal data as part of the advertising process.
 Private companies like Apple (with iPhone’s App Tracking Transparency and lack of third-party cookies on its Safari browser) and even Google (which is famously deprecating third-party cookies in Chrome by 2024) have shown a willingness to slowly but surely give consumers more control over their data, but the rest of the advertising industry has at times seemed reticent to accept the realities of a cookieless future.